 Find Outside Help

 An employer can’t legally fire you for seeking help against unethical or illegal practices.
-While there are many different laws protecting employees, it’s important you understand your rights and what to do if they are jeopardized.
 If you feel like you’ve encountered illegal or unethical behavior at work, know the law offers recourse for you.